fufihiuse/605-code-multiterm/README.md

-# Code files for RIT 2235 CSCI-605 course, section 1
+# Code files for RIT CSCI-605 course

+# previous years are in branches, main branch is the current term

 --Eduardo
-eduardo.lima AT mail.rit.edu
+ima AT cs.rit.edu